naylin27/ARRIVESDKSampleApps/Android/Java/UserSessionApp/README.md

 * Add the generated usage token in place of the USAGE_TOKEN defined in the MainActivity of the project
 * Run the app
 * Grant permission to use location services
-* Enter tracking identifier
+* Enter a tracking identifier
-* Enter track token
+* Enter a track token
-* Enter site identifier that was created on the ARRIVE dashboard
+* Enter a [site identifier](https://dashboard.curbside.com/account?accountTab=sites) that was created on the Curbside Platform
 * Tap "Register Tracking Id".
 * Once "Register Tracking Id" is successful, tap “Start Trip”.
 * Go on a test drive.